What is the Spain Residence Permit for Family Members of EU Citizens?

 Be financially self-sufficient

-• Applicants who have a family member who an EU citizen.
+- Applicants who have a family member who is an EU citizen.

 Family Relationship Requirements for the EU Family Member Residence Permit Card for Spain

-Child: A direct child of the EU citizen or their spouse/registered partner, who is under 21 years old, or over 21 if they are financially dependent on the EU citizen, or incapable of self-support.
+- A direct child of an EU or EEA citizen, or their spouse/partner: Under 21 years old, or over 21 if financially dependent or unable to support themselves.

-Direct ascendant: A parent of the EU citizen or their spouse/registered partner, who is financially dependent on them.
+- A direct parent or grandparent of the EU or EEA citizen or their spouse/partner, if financially dependent.

 Benefits of Spain Residence Permit for Family Members of EU Citizens

-The residence permit allows for stays of up to five years, meaning family members don’t have to worry about renewing visas frequently.
+– Flexibility and mobility: The EU family member visa allows for stays of up to five years, meaning family members don’t have to worry about renewing visas frequently.
 This also gives them the flexibility to travel freely within the Schengen Area.

 Required Documents for Spain Residence Permit for Family Members of EU Citizens

-• Proof of Relationship: Marriage certificate for spouses and birth certificates for children to prove your relationship with the EU citizen.
+- Proof of Relationship: Marriage certificate for spouses and birth certificates for children to prove your relationship with the EU citizen, as well as proof of a stable relationship for partners.

 For family members

-• Spouse/Partner: Provide a marriage certificate or registration of unmarried partnership.
+- Spouse/Partner: Provide a marriage certificate or registration of an unmarried partnership and

-Application Process for Residence Authorization as a Family Member of an EU Citizen
+Application Steps for Residence Authorization as a Family Member of an EU Citizen

 Non-EU citizens can travel to Spain to join their EU family member and apply for a residence permit once there.